 You can click Mark All as Read to mark all the unread notifications or messages as read with a single action.
 When you click the Mark All as Read option, the red number on the bell icon disappears, indicating that all the notifications have been read.

 To help you get started immediately, CloudSpend also provides a set of default chart widgets:

-- Accounts Splitup: See a combined view of charges incurred by Azure subscriptions or all accounts in AWS organizations in a pie chart to gain a better understanding of your spending.
+- Accounts Splitup: See a combined view of charges incurred by Azure subscriptions, all accounts in AWS organizations, or GCP projects in a pie chart to gain a better understanding of your spending.

-- Trend: View all running costs along with current month-to-date costs for all AWS or Azure services in a stacked bar chart or in a multi-line time series chart on a daily basis.
+- Trend: View all running costs along with current month-to-date costs for all cloud services in a stacked bar chart or in a multi-line time series chart on a daily basis.

-- Cost by Service: Get a tabular view of the costs associated with the top three cost-accruing AWS or Azure services.
+- Cost by Service: Get a tabular view of the costs associated with the top three cost-accruing cloud services.

 - Cost by Region: View your cloud costs grouped by region to identify your top cost-accruing regions.